duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

 ### Performance Figures

 In this section we present the performance of the two different models.
 Figure below shows two graphs extracted from Tensorboard after training the two object detection models.
 On the y-axis, the mean average precision (mAP) is plotted while on the x-axis are the number of learning steps of the CNN optimizer.
-To calculate mAP, a threshold of IoU=0.5 was set, meaning that an object was classified correctly with respect to the ground truth iff the IoU of the bounding boxes was above 0.5 and the labels matched.The heavier model known as 'rfcn_resnet101' had an inference speed of 92 ms with a mean average precision of 30 percent.
+To calculate mAP, a threshold of IoU=0.5 was set, meaning that an object was classified correctly with respect to the ground truth if the IoU of the bounding boxes was above 0.5 and the labels matched.The heavier model known as 'rfcn_resnet101' had an inference speed of 92 ms with a mean average precision of 30 percent.
 The second model was lighter known as 'ssdlite_mobilenet_v2' (only 14 MB), it had an inference speed of 27ms and a mean average precision of 22 percent.
 The figure below shows the mean average precision for both models.
 The performance was measured on Nvidia GeForce GTX TITAN X GPU.

 <div figure-id="fig:6" figure-caption="left: rfcn_resnet101 , right: ssdlite_mobilenet_v2">
      <img src="TBD_images/Performance.png" style='width: 30em'/>
 </div>

 ## Demo